Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Discussion

 \section{Discussion}

-We studied the effectiveness of using observed stress difference from MDS in determining the underlying geometry for latent space models through simulation study.
-It has been shown that when the stress difference is used alone, the geometry can't be correctly identified especially for larger networks.
+We studied the effectiveness of using observed stress difference from MDS in determining the underlying geometry for latent space models through a simulation study.
+We have demonstrated that when the stress difference is used alone, the geometry cannot be correctly identified.
+In fact, comparing the stress difference directly nearly always misclassifies large Euclidean networks as hyperbolic.

-Two new methods based on the stress difference from MDS were proposed by introducing uncertainty with permutation test and bootstrapping.
-By studying the same sets of simulation networks, we showed that both methods outperform the original one, and work better on large and sparse networks which are commonly seen in real world.
+Two new methods based on the stress difference from MDS were proposed that account for uncertainty with permutation tests and bootstrapped networks.
+By studying the same sets of simulated networks, we showed that both methods outperform the original simple stress difference, and work better on large and sparse networks which are commonly seen in real world.
+However, both permutation and bootstrapping methods are computationally expensive since both classical MDS and hyperbolic MDS need to be applied to each of the permuted or bootstrapping networks.

-The advantage of permutation test is that it retains the density of the observed network and doesn't rely on the latent space models, but the structure of the network is not considered when generating the permuted networks.
-On the other hand, bootstrap method takes the structure of observed networks into account: if two nodes are currently connected, they are closer in latent space, thus more likely to be connected in the bootstrap networks.
+The advantage of the permutation test is that it retains the density of the observed network and doesn't rely on the latent space models, but the structure of the network is not considered when generating the permuted networks.
+On the other hand, the bootstrap method takes the structure of the observed networks into account: if two nodes are currently connected, they are likely closer in the latent space, and thus more likely to be connected in the bootstrapped networks.
 In this study, we used the Gaussian LPM as the Euclidean latent space model.
-However, for some networks, $\phi$ and $\tau$ could not be found through ad-hoc methods, thus bootstrapping could not be implemented.(Another thing about bootstrap method is that sometimes, it's hard to get fully connected bootstrap network, and p-value can't be found. haven't test yet, but what if just get rid of the isolate nodes in new method?).
-This bootstrap method could be extended to other Euclidean models provided that the distribution of distance between nodes given their geodesic distance could be found theoretically or through Monte Carlo method.
+However, for some networks, $\phi$ and $\tau$ could not be estimated using the ad-hoc method described in \citet{rastelli_properties_2016}, thus bootstrapping could not be implemented.
+Another difficulty in implementing the bootstrap method is that it sometimes produces networks that are not fully connected.
+As shown above for the UKfaculty network in Section \ref{sec:otherdata}, bootstrap resampling frequently yielded disconnected networks, consequently, the procedure could not be executed and no p-value could be computed.
+One potential solution is to remove isolated nodes, but this results in a bootstrapped networks that can have varying network sizes, which is undesirable.

-However, both permutation and bootstrapping methods are computationally expensive since both classical MDS and hyperbolic MDS need to be applied to each of the permuted or bootstrapping networks.